 Mandatory Qualifications

 Proposers must meet the following qualifications prior to the deadline for receipt of proposals.
+Mandatory qualifications will be reviewed based on responses to Section 1.9 D Company Background and Experience

 Proposer must have successfully completed at least five projects of similar technical scope and complexity.
 These five projects shall be sufficiently detailed in the response to this proposal to demonstrate extensive experience implementing highly complex .NET/SQL Server implementations on projects of similar scope and magnitude using both SmartClients and website development tools.

-The proposer must have extensive experience in building and maintaining large, complex geographic information systems.
+The proposer must have at least four years’ experience in building and maintaining large, complex geographic information systems.

-The proposer must commit to provide highly qualified, on-site project managers, business analysts, security/system administrators, database administrators, application developers, quality assurance engineers/analysts, and application architects.

 The proposer must have experience integrating business applications with commercial out of the box accounting systems, credit card and electronic check processing and online banking.

+Proposer must submit copies of financial statements for the last three years, preferably audited.

+Desirable Qualifications

+It is desirable that Proposers should meet the following qualifications prior to the deadline for receipt of proposals.

+Proposer qualifications will be evaluated based on responses to Section 1.9 D Company Background and Experience

-The proposer must have experience with high volume imaging applications.
+The proposer should have experience with high volume imaging applications.

-The proposer must have experience building and integrating APIs
+The proposer should have experience building and integrating APIs.

-The proposer must have experience using cloud-based services
+The proposer should have experience using cloud-based services.

-The proposer must have experience building iOS and Android apps
+The proposer should have experience building iOS and Android apps.

+Staff qualifications to be evaluated based on responses to Section 1.9 F Proposed Staff Qualifications

+All personnel except the staff developer role, should have at least four years’ experience in the specific field/area for which they are proposed.
+The project manager, quality assurance analyst, business analyst, developer, and security engineer duties may be split between personnel.
+Role definitions are included in the Scope of Services, Attachment I.

 Proposal Response Format

 Proposals submitted for consideration should follow the format and order of presentation described below: